-- (84) The Prospectus Regulation on EU prospectuses requires that prospectuses prepared in compliance with the proportionate schedules shall, for small and medium-sized companies and companies with reduced market capitalisation, include a statement that audited historical financial information has been prepared according to the financial reporting standards as well as information on how to gain access to the financial statements (item 20.1 of Annex XXV). - (85) In addition, the Prospectus Regulation contains provisions on the situations in which interim financial information shall be presented. - (86) Chapter 2, section 7 of the MFD on national prospectuses provides that the balance sheets, income statements and cash flow statements drawn up for the latest two financial years as well as the notes on the financial statements and the management report for the latest financial year shall be included in a prospectus regarding shares and other equity securities.
+- (83) The Prospectus Regulation on EU prospectuses requires that prospectuses prepared in compliance with the proportionate schedules shall, for small and medium-sized companies and companies with reduced market capitalisation, include a statement that audited historical financial information has been prepared according to the financial reporting standards as well as information on how to gain access to the financial statements (item 20.1 of Annex XXV). - (84) In addition, the Prospectus Regulation contains provisions on the situations in which interim financial information shall be presented. - (85) Chapter 2, section 7 of the MFD on national prospectuses provides that the balance sheets, income statements and cash flow statements drawn up for the latest two financial years as well as the notes on the financial statements and the management report for the latest financial year shall be included in a prospectus regarding shares and other equity securities.
 Chapter 3, section 6 of the MFD provides that the balance sheet, income statement, cash flow statement, notes on the financial statements and management report for the latest financial year shall be included in a prospect regarding non-equity securities.

-See item 13.2, Annex I, item 9.2, Annex IV, item 13.2, Annex X, item 8.2, Annex XI, item 8.2, Annex XXIII, item 13.2, Annex XXV, item 9.2, Annex XXVI, item 13.2, Annex XXVIII and item 8.2, Annex XXIX of the Prospectus Regulation.
+23 See item 13.2, Annex I, item 9.2, Annex IV, item 13.2, Annex X, item 8.2, Annex XI, item 8.2, Annex XXIII, item 13.2, Annex XXV, item 9.2, Annex XXVI, item 13.2, Annex XXVII and item 8.2, Annex XXIX of the Prospectus Regulation.

-- (87) The Prospectus Regulation provides that at least consolidated financial statement information shall be presented as historical financial information.
-According to FIN-FSA's interpretation, the information should either be presented in the form of a table of comparison (comprising all consolidated financial statement information, including notes on the financial statements) or the prospectus should contain a Finnish issuer's financial statements and management report, as referred to in the Accounting Act (including not only consolidated financial statement information but also financial statements and management report of the parent company). - (88) According to FIN-FSA's interpretation, if the historical financial information is presented in the form of a table of comparison, the prospectus should, by virtue of the Prospectus Regulation, comprise an audit report including a statement on whether the historical financial information provides a true and fair view for the registration document of the issuer's result and financial condition.
-When financial statements and management reports are presented as historical financial information, the prospectus should comprise audit reports on those statements and reports. - (89) FIN-FSA recommends that, if the historical financial information is not presented as part of the registration document, the prospectus should contain financial information presented, for example, in table format to enhance comprehensibility and analysability.
+- (86) The Prospectus Regulation provides that at least consolidated financial statement information shall be presented as historical financial information.
+According to FIN-FSA's interpretation, the information should either be presented in the form of a table of comparison (comprising all consolidated financial statement information, including notes on the financial statements) or the prospectus should contain a Finnish issuer's financial statements, as referred to in the Accounting Act (including not only consolidated financial statement information but also financial statements of the parent company) and management reports for those financial years in which they have been audited.
+(Issued 4.4.2017, valid from 1.6.2017) - (87) According to FIN-FSA's interpretation, if the historical financial information is presented in the form of a table of comparison, the prospectus should, by virtue of the Prospectus Regulation24, comprise an audit report including a statement on whether the historical financial information provides a true and fair view for the prospectus of the issuer's result and financial condition.
+When financial statements (and management reports for those financial years in which they have been audited) are presented as historical financial information, the prospectus should comprise the audit reports on these.
+(Issued 4.4.2017, valid from 1.6.2017) - (88) FIN-FSA recommends that, if the historical financial information is not presented as part of the registration document, the prospectus should contain financial information presented, for example, in table format to enhance comprehensibility and analysability.
 The information should cover at least consolidated financial statements, balance sheets and cash flow statements for the required periods.
 The information may be disclosed in a condensed version, but the material items should be specified.